 Shown on the following page is a schematic for an RS232 interface to any IBM and compatible PCs.
-The DTR, RTS, and CTS RS232 signal lines are buffered via level translators and connected to the ADC12038's DI, SCLK, and DO pins, respectively.
-The D flip flop drives the CS control line.
+The DTR, RTS, and CTS RS232 signal lines are buffered via level translators and connected to the ADC12138's DI, SCLK, and DO pins, respectively.
+The D flip-flop is used to generate the CS signal.